MinYaoJhu/Monocle3_learning/README.md

 ## 📌 Purpose

 I created this repo to:
-- Practice daily with Monocle 3 functions and workflows.
+- Practice daily with Monocle 3 functions and workflows following online documents.
 - Document what I learn, including examples, notes, and tips.
-- Build reproducible and annotated code for reference.
+- Build reproducible and annotated code for my future reference.

 ## 🛠️ Tools and Packages